Yihong Zhang (张轶泓)BS/MS student at Paul G. Allen School of Computer Science & Engineering

 - A Staged Datalog Compiler using Lightweight Modular Staging

 CSE 544 Principles of DBMS

 In this project, I build a staged Datalog compiler using Lightweight Modular Staging (LMS).
 Experiments show that it achieves up to 10x speedup compared to Souffle Datalog tool.

 - Combining Statistical Top-down Deductions and Bottom-up Enumerations for Programming by Example

 In this project, I add support for enumerative search to MaxFlash for PBE solving.
 The enumerated programs are used to directly solve the synthesis problem and guide the witness functions during probabilistic deductions.
 This is an attempt to unify enumerative search, deductive search, and stochastic search into a framework for program synthesis.
 Experiments on the SyGuS benchmarks shows mixed (aka negative) results.

-- Cornelius: Killing equivalent and redundant mutants with E-graph
+- Cornelius: Killing Equivalent and Redundant Mutants with E-graphs

 CSE 503: Software Engineering